mcnamee/frontend-boilerplate/README.md

 1. From the command line: `php git-deploy`
 2. Make more changes locally, commit to git, and when you're ready to deploy - run the command again

-Checkout the [link](https://github.com/BrunoDeBarros/git-deploy-php, "Git Deploy PHP") repo for more details.
+Checkout the [Git Deploy PHP](https://github.com/BrunoDeBarros/git-deploy-php) repo for more details.
 You can also do things like:
 - Have a multiple environments - so you can `php git-deploy staging` to send to a staging server for example
 - Revert changes